 Beyond that, patterns diverge.
-Switzerland has high shares of industrial employment based on a well-trained labor force, cooperative industrial relations and a specialization on export-oriented high-quality production in the chemical and engineering industries.
+Switzerland has high shares of industrial employment based on a well-trained labour force, cooperative industrial relations and a specialisation on export-oriented high-quality production in the chemical and engineering industries.
 At the same time, the country has maintained its traditional strengths in financial and business services and in high-class tourism.
-Moreover, the Swiss welfare state, which has traditionally relied heavily on (publicly subsidized) private insurance, has in recent decades expanded the coverage of collectively financed unemployment and pension insurance.
-In combination with very high levels of employment, therefore, Switzerland is not affected by the inequality and poverty problems that otherwise are characteristic of the liberal welfare state.
+Moreover, the Swiss welfare state, which has traditionally relied heavily on (publicly subsidised) private insurance, has in recent decades expanded the coverage of collectively financed unemployment and pension insurance.
+In combination with very high levels of employment, therefore, Switzerland has not been affected by the inequality and poverty problems that otherwise are characteristic of the liberal welfare state.

-Australia and New Zealand had traditionally relied on highly competitive agricultural and raw materials exports to cross-subsidize incomes in highly protected industrial and service sectors.
-Social security and a relatively high degree of social equality had been achieved by the unique combination of a very lean welfare state, providing mainly low, flat-rate benefits, with a highly regulated employment system in which import protection assured full employment while state arbitration courts assured an adequate "family wage" for full-time workers in all sectors.
-When the deterioration of export markets undermined the economic viability of these arrangements, so that both countries were forced to liberalize their manufacturing and service sectors, their paths diverged.
+Australia and New Zealand had traditionally relied on highly competitive agricultural and raw materials exports to cross-subsidise incomes in highly protected industrial and service sectors.
+Social security and a relatively high degree of social equality had been achieved by the unique combination of a very lean welfare state, providing mainly low, flat-rate benefits, with a highly regulated employment system in which import protection ensured full employment while state arbitration courts ensured an adequate 'family wage' for full-time workers in all sectors.
+When the deterioration of export markets undermined the economic viability of these arrangements, so that both countries were forced to liberalise their manufacturing and service sectors, their paths diverged.

-In New Zealand, the post-1984 Labour government imposed radical liberalization on product and capital markets, while strong but decentralized unions continued to strike for highly inflationary wage increases.
-The result were massive job losses which were only reversed in the 1990s after a conservative government had scrapped the arbitration system and substituted individualized for collective wage bargaining in the Employment Contracts Act of 1991.
-In Australia, by contrast, post-1983 Labor governments managed to negotiate a series of corporatist "Accords" in which unions were willing and able to trade wage restraint for more gradual liberalization and an increase of social assistance benefits.
-In effect, therefore, employment increased rapidly after the mid 1980s, and fluctuated thereafter at high levels while wage inequality remained moderate.
+In New Zealand, the post-1984 Labour government imposed radical liberalisation on product and capital markets, while strong but decentralised unions continued to strike for highly inflationary wage increases.
+The result was massive job losses, which were only reversed in the 1990s after a Conservative government had scrapped the arbitration system and substituted individualised for collective wage bargaining in the Employment Contracts Act of 1991.
+In Australia, in contrast, post-1983 Labour governments managed to negotiate a series of corporatist 'Accords', in which unions were willing and able to trade wage restraint for more gradual liberalisation and an increase of social assistance benefits.
+Employment increased rapidly after the mid-1980s, and fluctuated thereafter at high levels while wage inequality remained moderate.

 In the United Kingdom, industrial employment fell precipitously in consequence of Margaret Thatcher's switch to monetarism and a hard-currency policy after 1979.
-In addition, the power of labor unions was severely weakened by the elimination of earnings-related unemployment benefits and by industrial relations legislation outlawing secondary strikes.
-Employment conditions were deregulated and collective bargaining - to the extent that it still takes place in the private sector - became even more decentralized than before.
+In addition, the power of the labour unions was severely weakened by the elimination of earnings-related unemployment benefits and by industrial relations legislation outlawing secondary strikes.
+Employment conditions were deregulated and collective bargaining, to the extent that it still takes place in the private sector, became even more decentralised than before.
 In the exposed sectors, the continuing loss of manufacturing jobs (in spite of the rise of foreign direct investment) was not fully compensated by the steep increase of employment in the financial and business services.
 Thus, the relatively positive overall trend is, again, owed to the expansion of services in the sheltered sector.